 Sandy Feet visitors can take their time to observe, and explore.

-We provide you with engaging downloads based around all they’ve learned at Sandy Feet.
+Have a look at our engaging downloads.
+They are based around all they’ve learned at Sandy Feet.
 After your visit, you can help children to consolidate what they’ve learned by choosing which downloads are suitable for your class.

 In accordance with our attempts to be more environmentally friendly we have decided to make our worksheets available for download rather than printing them as whole book that may not be used.

 You’ve heard from some of the animals at Sandy Feet Farm.
-But others would like to speak up too.
+But others might like to speak up too.
 If they could talk what would they say?

 What was your favorite animal?
 What does he/she have to say for him/herself?